 Find and remove duplicate photos on your iPhone

 Having thousands of similar shots in your iPhone storage may be painful when you need to clean up your files.
-But with Phone Cleaner, this task will be much easier than you think.
+But with this phone cleaner, this task will be much easier than you think.

-To quickly find and remove similar pictures on your iPhone, switch to the “Similar” section in Phone Cleaner.
+To quickly find and remove similar pictures on your iPhone, switch to the “Similar” section in Phone Cleaner for Media Files.

 Here you will find photos grouped by similarity, which look like duplicates.
 Scroll down to view the next set of similar photos.